saviviro/gmvarkit/README.md

 ## Simple example

 This is a basic example on how to use `gmvarkit` in time series analysis.
-The example data is the same that is used by Kalliovirta et al. (2016) in their paper introducing the GMVAR model.
 The estimation process is computationally demanding and takes advantage of parallel computing.
 After estimating the model, it is shown by simple examples how to conduct some further analysis.
+StMVAR and G-StMVAR model are briefly covered after giving examples related to the reduced form and structural GMVAR model.

 ``` r
 # These examples use the data 'gdpdef' which comes with the package, and contains the quarterly percentage growth rate